2mal3/No-Lag/README.md

 ![release](https://img.shields.io/github/v/release/2mal3/No-Lag?style=flat-square) ![version](https://img.shields.io/badge/Minecraft-1.19-orange?style=flat-square) ![downloads](https://img.shields.io/github/downloads/2mal3/No-Lag/total?style=flat-square)

-This datapack improves and optimizes the performance of the minecraft world to ensure a good gaming experience.
+This datapack improves and optimizes the performance of the Minecraft world to ensure a good gaming experience.
 To achieve this, this datapack uses over 6 efficient methods, more than similar datapacks that use only a few methods.
-These methods can be easily configured via the in game GUI, which provides additional information and special actions.
+These methods can be easily configured through the in-game GUI, which provides additional information and special actions.
-Thereby, the datapack was designed with performance in mind, so that it has almost no effect on the game performance itself.
+The datapack has been designed with performance in mind, so that it has almost no impact on the game performance itself.

 ## 📖 Features

-- Over 6 different methods to reduce lag that actually work
+- 7 different lag reduction methods that actually work
-- Simple in-game gui with many settings
 - Does not affect important entities
+- Simple in-game GUI with lots of settings
 - Additional information about the world
 - Does not create lag itself

-By default, all farm animals, bosses, decorative entities, pets, near entities and entities with names are not deleted.
-However, all are frozen if they are too far away from a player, except if they are an end boss or have the name **ignore**.
+By default, all farm animals, bosses, decorative entities, pets, nearby entities and entities with names are not deleted.
+However, they will be frozen if they are too far away from the player, unless they are an end boss or have the name **ignore**.
 Additionally, all entities that are within 64 blocks of an armor stand named **ignore** will not be frozen.

-All settings and actions can be done via the in game GUI.
-To open it, you just have to type command `/function #nola:menu` into the chat (only works with command permissions).
+All settings and actions can be done through the in-game GUI.
+To open it, simply type the command `/function #nola:menu` in the chat (only works with command permissions).

 ## 📝 Methods to reduce lag